How to Survive Running Across the Grand Canyon

 There’s “lunch” available at the camp, which we opted into ahead of time, and it turned out to be a plastic bag full of an assortment of packaged foods—Oreos, pretzels, an individually wrapped white bagel, oddly a substantial sausage, and a few other barely-food things.
 There was one packet of oral rehydration powder, which apart from an apple was the only thing I didn’t give away.
 It would require a special kind of training for me to run this trail full of Oreos and sausage.

 Another challenge is the squirrels.
 The first time I noticed a squirrel, I thought he might just be rabid.
 Though rabies in squirrels is extremely rare.
 When the second one started pursuing us down the trail, I knew something was up.
 Not long after, at a rest stop, we saw the first of several large signs that said “Do not feed the squirrels!”
 And then, in red: “Warning.
 Prevent Plague.”
 Plague?
 Yes.
-The animals carry fleas, which carry the plague virus.
+The animals carry fleas, which carry plague.

 If the falling and dehydration weren’t enough, now there were the biting squirrels and plague.
 According to National Geographic, Grand Canyon National Park began its campaign against plague following the 2007 death of a National Park Service biologist.
 Having the squirrels close in around me at the water stops was the most threatened I felt on the trail.